openclaw sessions

 print before follow mode; default 80, and 0 starts at the current end.

---follow keeps watching the selected trajectory files, including relocated
+--follow keeps watching the selected SQLite-backed session or an explicit

 The progress view is intentionally conservative: prompt text, tool arguments,